keystonejs/keystone/examples/usecase-relationship-union/README.md

-## Base Project - Versioning
+## Base Project - Relationship Union

-This project demonstrates a Posts list where a particular field is always required to be sent in a GraphQL request; this can useful for optimistic locking and versioning.
+This project demonstrates a meta-list relationship approach that effectively acts as union of a number of different relationships.

-Use it as a starting place for learning how to use Keystone.
+This can be useful when trying to use represent union (or sum) types in a list, without forgoing relational or database integrity.

 ## Instructions